-Sofia Carson, Lil Nas X And More Best Dressed Stars at the 2022 Grammys - E!
+Sofia Carson, Lil Nas X & More Best Dressed Stars at the 2022 Grammys - E!
 Online

 But before music's biggest stars could duke for the likes of Best Album, Song of the Year and more, all eyes were on the red carpet.
 Unlike the Oscars, which tend to bring out the most elegant of fashions, the Grammys red carpet is typically a wild mix of styles from sharp and chic to bold and sexy—and this year was no exception.

-Sofia Carson glided down the carpet in a gorgeous green Valentino gown, while Megan Thee Stallion looked fierce in a curve-hugging, one-shoulder leopard number, featuring a dangerously-high high slit.
+Sofia Carson glided down the carpet in a gorgeous green Valentino gown, while Megan Thee Stallion looked fierce in a curve-hugging, one-shoulder, animal-print Roberto Cavalli number, featuring a dangerously-high high slit.

 Lil Nas X was also a standout serving up a wild pearl-encrusted Balmain ensemble.